DesignMorphine MSc. Project Arcadia.

 Final Design

-The final design demonstrates a successful integration of computational design principles with architectural sensibility, creating a structure that is both formally compelling and environmentally responsive.
+The final design integrates computational design principles with architectural sensibility.
+The structure is both formally compelling and environmentally responsive.

 Final design render showing the completed parametric structure